Apple removes thousands of 'illegal' gambling apps from Chinese App Store

-Apple reportedly pulled thousands of apps from its Chinese store after state media accusations of being slow to clean up 'illegal' content.
+Apple has reportedly pulled thousands of apps from its Chinese store after state media accusations of being slow to clean up illegal content.

-The company came under attack by the government-run China Central Television for allowing fake lottery ticket apps on its store, which resulted in people losing huge amounts of money, according to Bloomberg.
+The company came under attack by the government-run China Central Television for allowing fake lottery ticket apps on its store, which resulted in people losing huge amounts of money, Bloomberg reported on Monday.

 Apple removed 4,000 apps tagged with the keyword "gambling" on Aug.
 9 alone, CCTV reported over the weekend.
 It recently pulled around 25,000 apps from its Chinese store to comply with regulations, Reuters reports, citing state media.

-If you're traveling to China, or are curious about what kinds of apps and internet services are blocked there, check out our guide to locally developed versions beyond the Great Firewall.
+If you're traveling to China, or are curious about what kinds of apps and internet services are blocked there, read our guide to locally developed versions beyond the Great Firewall.

 Discuss: Apple removes thousands of 'illegal' gambling apps from Chinese App Store